 You've probably seen children on daytime and late-night talk shows proudly showing off their inventions.
 Use this month to encourage your child to brainstorm for an invention.
-Most ideas don't come from planned thinking but it can be a fun exercise that gets your kids to look at their surroundings in a "how can I make this better" way like these kids did.
+Most ideas don't come from planned thinking but it can be a fun exercise that gets your kids to look at their surroundings in a "how can I make this better" way like those kids did.
 Still stumped?
 Channel their inner mad scientist with fun science experiments for kids.

 National Water Quality Month

 The next time you water your children's garden or play in the rain, mention National Water Quality Month.
-The purpose is to raise people's awareness of protecting ground water supplies.
+The purpose is to raise people's awareness of protecting groundwater supplies.
 To translate that into a kid-friendly message, talk to your children about how to go green and take the steps to do something nice for the earth today.